Hargill, Texas: History

+Demographics

+Hargill first appeared as a census designated place in the 2010 U.S. census.

 Government and infrastructure

 The United States Postal Service operates the Hargill Post Office.
 Hargill's zip code is 78549.

 Education

 Public education in the community of Hargill is provided by the Edinburg Consolidated Independent School District (ECISD).
-Zoned campuses include Hargill Elementary School (grades PK-5; located in Hargill), Brewster K-8 for middle school (6-8), and Edinburg North High School (9-12).
+Zoned campuses include Hargill Elementary School (grades PK-5; located in Hargill), Brewster K-8 School (for middle school), and Edinburg North High School (9-12).

 South Texas Independent School District operates area magnet schools.

 All of Hidalgo County is in the service area of South Texas College.